|Carina Nebula [Courtesy NASA]

 David H. Bailey

 The Bible is accepted as scripture -- the inspired chronicle of mankind's search for existence, meaning and moral guidance -- by virtually all western religions, including Judaism (who read the Old Testament).
 Even many highly secular, non-God-believing scholars have expressed great respect for the Bible.
 The Book of Job's remarkable search for meaning in suffering has few peers in world literature [Norwegian2011].
 The Book of Ecclesiastes was termed "sublime" by a scholar who otherwise was highly critical of modern religion [Dawkins2006, pg.
 383].
+The present author has read and carefully studied the Bible least ten times, and has gained valuable new insights with each reading, not only for biblical history but also for understanding the human condition.

 For the majority of Judeo-Christian readers of the Bible, particularly those of larger, mainstream denominations, modern science poses no fundamental challenge to religion in general or the Bible in particular, because these two worlds are, in the words of Stephen Jay Gould, "nonoverlapping magisteria" [Gould1999, pg.
 1-10].
 Such readers are able to view the Bible as the inspired word of God and yet retain sufficient flexibility to accommodate modern science.
 At the least, they are willing to accept that the Bible was not intended to be read primarily as a scientific textbook, and that eventually both perspectives will be seen to be part of a unifying truth.